Erlemorgaine/three-journey/README.md

 ## Materials

 - _Matcap_: You can find them on github and use them for matcap material, it's really cool.
 But check the license.

+- _MeshNormalMaterial_: Makes use of the normal attribute (property on normal), i.e. the direction of the outside points on the face of of the material (think of arrows on sphere).
+NormalMaterial shows that representation.
+We can use it in combination with light reflection.
+If normal is pointing towards direction of light, the face is lightened up.

+- _MeshMatcapMaterial_: It will take a texture and use normals to pick a color from the texture and apply it to the geometry.
+It will decide the color based on the normals relative to the camera: if you use it on a sphere and turn the camera, you will always see the same result.
+So: we can simulate light without having lights in scene.

+- _MeshDepthMaterial_: When geometry is close to camera it becomes whiter, further away it gets blacker.

+### Materials with light

+_MeshLambertMaterial_: Most simple material that has to do with light.
+It can have blurry lights, but it is very performant.

+_MeshPhongMaterial_: Very similar to Lambert, but the blurry lines are gone, and more strong light reflection

+_MeshStandardMaterial_: Supports light the best, met useful params like metalness and roughness.
+It uses PBR.

+_MeshPhysicalMaterial_: Is same as _MeshStandardMaterial_, but with a clear coat effect (above object).
+This makes it more realistic, depending on what you want to do.
+But it's less performant than _MeshStandardMaterial_.

+### Env maps

+Checkout HDRIHaven, they have a lot of nice env maps.
+Also, you don't need to have a license for them, but if you want you can credit them.
+To convert HDR files to cube maps, go to HDRI-to-CubeMap github tool.